Archmonger/Blackberry-Themes/README.md

 **Screenshots**
 <br/>Images are available within the repo's `Screenshots` folder.

+**Custom Icons for OrganizrV2**
+<br/>Custom icons are available within the `Icons` folder.
+These are NOT required, but may prove useful.

 **More Information**

 | Service | Last Tested Version | Requires Nginx Subfilter |